-60 Alasdair MacIntyre, After Virtue, 219.
+60 Alasdair MacIntyre, After Virtue, 2nd edn.
+(Notre Dame, IN: University of Notre Dame Press, 1984), 219.

 61 'But there is no particular finite good the achievement of which perfects and completes one's life.
 There is always something else and something more to be attained, whatever one's attainments.
 The perfection and completion of a life consists in an agent's having persisted in moving toward and beyond the best goods of which she or he knows.
 So there is presupposed some further good, an object of desire beyond all particular and finite goods, a good toward which desire tends insofar as it remains unsatisfied by even the most desirable of finite goods, as in good lives it does'.
-MacIntyre, Ethics in the Conflicts of Modernity, 315.
+(MacIntyre, Ethics, 315).

 ^{62 &#}x27;But here the enquiries of politics and ethics end.
 Here natural theology begins'.
-Ibid., 315.
+(MacIntyre, Ethics, 315).

-ethical and political terms.
+It is the proper work of natural theology to consider God's existence and nature.
+However, that proper work, I think, needs to be framed in ethical and political terms.
 It is MacIntyre who consistently teaches us that no actions or activities fail to be ethical and thereby political.
 The metaphysical consideration of God is an activity, or rather set of activities involving many participants, and so at least is ethical in the broad sense of a metaphysical activity carried on within an ethical framework.
 Moreover, for Aristotle, the contemplation of God includes thinking about God, which is to say that the contemplation of God entails natural theology.
 Insofar as the contemplation of God is the fulfilment of our lives, as Aristotle argues it is, and the fulfilment of an activity is not separate from that activity but rather its perfection, it would seem that thinking about God, which is to say natural theology, is a part of ethics.
 Natural theology, I assert, does not begin where ethics and politics ends, but is rather the continuation, and indeed a continuation of the highest order, of the work of those disciplines.
 This conclusion does not entail that natural theology and ethics are not distinct disciplines.
 Nor does it rank one discipline with respect to the other.
 Nor does it entail that a natural theology entails a particular political or ethical theology.
-Rather, as Aristotle says of practical wisdom with respect to philosophical wisdom, namely that practical wisdom governs philosophical wisdom, so too does ethics govern, in a way, natural theology.
-63 Natural theology is its own activity, and, rightly understood, it does not take orders from ethics and politics with respect to how it is to be pursued, but the practical wisdom which is of particular importance to ethics and politics does order natural theology to be pursued insofar as it is recognized as necessary to our flourishing.
+Rather, as Aristotle says of practical wisdom with respect to philosophical wisdom, namely that practical wisdom governs philosophical wisdom, so too does ethics govern, in a way, natural theology.63 Natural theology is its own activity, and, rightly understood, it does not take orders from ethics and politics with respect to how it is to be pursued, but the practical wisdom which is of particular importance to ethics and politics does order natural theology to be pursued insofar as it is recognized as necessary to our flourishing.
 It is in just these ways that the activity of thinking theologically is encompassed by ethics and politics.